ttiny/jsdocgen/README.md

 If you already have documentation in PHPDocumentor format it will mostly work without changes.
 There are minor differences that can be changed with few simple "replace in files" commands.
 That doesn't mean jsdocgen strives for compatibility, but it is based on what I was familiar with.
+Unlike other popular documentation systems, the descriptions of jsdocgen are in markdown format, making them easier to read and write (in contrast to using HTML/XML) and suitable for formatting large volumes of text.

 <a name="doccomments"></a>
 ### Doc comments